Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 46. Crispy and crunchy Puris are done

-47. You can store this gol gappy by keeping it in an airtight jar for up to 15 days
+47. You can store these golgappas by keeping them in an airtight jar for up to 15 days

 49. Then add flavored water along with meethi chutney